alibaba/pipcook/docs/tutorials/component-object-detection.md

    - name: component category
    - bndbox: position of component

-We have prepared such a data set, you can download it and check it out: [Download](http://ai-sample.oss-cn-hangzhou.aliyuncs.com/pipcook/datasets/component-recognition-detection/component-recognition-detection.zip).
+We have prepared such a dataset, you can download it and check it out: [Download](http://ai-sample.oss-cn-hangzhou.aliyuncs.com/pipcook/datasets/component-recognition-detection/component-recognition-detection.zip).

 ## Start Training